MaxRev-Dev/gdal.netcore/README.md

 **NOTE**: Runtime drivers availability may differ.
 Ask me about a specific driver for runtime.
 Please issue if I need to mention any packages.

+Starting version 3.9.0 the packages can be compiled and run on .NET Framework 4.6.1+.
+The libraries and gdal-data will be automatically copied to the output directory.
+See [tests/MaxRev.Gdal.Core.Tests.NetFramework](tests/MaxRev.Gdal.Core.Tests.NetFramework) for more info.

 ## Building runtime libraries

 Each runtime has to be build separately, but this can be done concurrently as they are using different contexts (build folders).
 Primary operating bindings (in gdal.core package) are build from **windows**.
 Still, the resulting core bindings are the same on each runtime package (OS).